cypherjung/Random-py.codes/README.md

-# BASIC
+# STARTING
-basic codes on python topics such as lists, tuples,strings,dictionary.
-Most of the basic codes from each python topic will be covered over here.
+basic starting codes for the following topic will be covered: fundamentals if/else statements nested loops strings list tuples dictionaries